BeyondTrust Patch Tuesday

 This month, Microsoft released 2 patches which repair a total of 3 vulnerabilities.
 Both of these patches address Remote Code Execution vulnerabilities.

-Administrators are advised to patch MS11-002 immediately to prevent exploitation by attackers.
+Administrators are advised to patch MS11-035 immediately to prevent exploitation by attackers.
+Next, administrators should patch MS11-036 as soon as possible.

 As always, eEye suggests that all users apply Microsoft patches as fast as possible, preferably after testing the impact on internal applications and network continuity.
 For those who would like further information regarding the potential risks and remediation requirements of the patches announced today, please consider attending tomorrow's Vulnerability Expert Forum hosted by the eEye Security Research Team.